danaevenhaim/testing-app/README.md

-# REMOvE the previous line
+# ReMOvE the previous line